 You’ve probably known people, as I have, where it’s obvious that they are living for very empty, foolish things.
 Have you ever seen a twenty-three-year-old woman who was living to be beautiful?
 She’s living for her face.
 You say, “That is the stupidest thing in the world!
 If you live for your face, the best that can happen is you grow old and wrinkly.
 Come on!
 That’s a losing bet right from the start!”

 What if you live for your health or for your athleticism or for adventures?
 Inevitably, you start to get knee injuries after age thirty-five.
 Your reflexes slow down.
 You get old.
 Systems start to break down.
 And, sooner or later, you surely die.
 “You fool!
 Isn’t there more to life than health and sports and vacations?”

 It’s like that with everything we live for— and worry about.
 If you live for money, you are banking on a clunker.
 The car is a lemon, but you spent everything you have on it.
 It will always break down and give you reason to have worries on top of your worries.
 Your life is so much more.
 There are better things to give your energies to.
 I promise you this.
 I promise you that there is something much more important going on in your life than the stuff you worry about.
 Go through your worry list one by one.
 Jesus promises, “Your life is more than __________.”
 Something much bigger is playing in town.
 That’s promise Number 1.
 Jesus doesn’t give us much detail about what is more important (He’ll unpack it a little later), but He promises that life is more than your worries.

-This article was originally published under the title “Don’t Worry” in The Journal of Biblical Counseling, Winter 2003 (Volume 21:2).
+This article was originally published under the title “Don’t Worry” in the Journal of Biblical Counseling 21:2 (Winter 2003).